Trump touts his base as ‘getting stronger,’ though polls show a weakening

 Republicans’ approval of Trump is still high at 76 percent in the latest numbers but that is down from 81 percent in January.
 Similarly, among non-college whites, the president’s approval rating fell from 52 percent in January to 43 percent this month.

-Counselor to the president Kellyanne Conway acknowledged the dip during an appearance on ABC News’ “This Week” on Sunday and said it reflects that Trump’s supporters want him to focus on his agenda.
+Kellyanne Conway, counselor to the president, acknowledged the dip during an appearance on ABC News’ “This Week” on Sunday.

 Copyright © 2017, ABC Radio.
 All rights reserved.